 How do you all celebrate Easter weekend?

 This year Debbie has delegated a veggie dish to me for dinner.
 I have seen potato stacks like these on pinterest and I have been wanting to try them.
 So glad I did!
 They are freeking fantastic and they will be perfect for Easter dinner.
-I’m going to have to make a LOT, but that’s okay, these are pretty easy to make, even though they look so sophisticated and elegant!
+I’m going to have to make a LOT of these sweet potato stacks, but that’s okay, these are pretty easy to make, even though they look so sophisticated and elegant!
 We always have a sweet potato dish for dinner and this one will be quite a bit more healthy than the usual candied sweet potatoes (even though I am in love with my grandmas candied sweet potatoes).

-OR… you could make these really indulgent by using chunks of bacon and more cheese, (gruyere cheese would be my pick) and by brushing each layer with a little melted butter.
+You could also make these sweet potato stacks really indulgent by using chunks of bacon and more cheese, (gruyere cheese would be my pick) and by brushing each layer with a little melted butter.
 Holy that sounds good!
 But Debbie and I are going to Vegas in less than 3 weeks so no butter and bacon for us.

-Debbie and I love the combination of sweet and russet potatoes in these little stacks, but you could also use either or.
+We love the combination of sweet potatoes and russet potatoes in these little potato stacks, but you could also use either or.
 I think my favorite part of all though, are the edges where the potatoes and cheese have gotten all caramelized and crunchy.
 Sooooo goooood!
 Like knee melting good!

-These will definitely become a regular side dish at our family dinners, but once everyone tastes these, they will demand twice as much next time.
+These sweet potato stacks will definitely become a regular side dish at our family dinners, but once everyone tastes these, they will demand twice as much next time.
 Mark my words!

 Potato & Sweet Potato Stacks with Caramelized Onions and Prosciutto